Raffaele De Rosa

-Raffaele De Rosa (born 25 March 1987 in Naples) is an Italian road racer of solo motorcycles.
-He has competed mainly in the Supersport World Championship.
+Raffaele De Rosa (born 25 March 1987 in Naples) is an Italian motorcycle racer currently competing for the QJ Motor Factory Racing team in the Supersport World Championship.
+He has competed mainly in the Supersport category, and most notably won the FIM Superstock 1000 Cup in 2016.

-From 2024, De Rosa will ride for QJ Motor, a Chinese manufacturer new to the Supersport World Championship, based on their QJ GSR 800/SRK 800 RR models.

-De Rosa will enter the World Supersport Challenge, a separate points-scoring competition held at the European-rounds of the Supersport World Championship, run as a category within the main races, starting at the second round in March, at Circuit de Barcelona-Catalunya, Spain.

-De Rosa won the FIM Superstock 1000 Cup in 2016.

 Career

 125cc World Championship (2004–2008)

 De Rosa made his World Championship debut in the 125cc class in the 2005 season.

 250cc/Moto2 World Championship (2009–2011)

 De Rosa was the Rookie of The Year in the 250cc Class in 2009.